NotAShelf/nvf/docs/manual/release-notes/rl-0.9.md

 # Release 0.9 {#sec-release-0-9}

-## Changelog {#sec-release-0-9-changelog}

 ## Breaking changes

-- Nixpkgs merged a full and incompatible rewrite of vimPlugins.nvim-treesitter.
-  The changes affected how grammars are built and it caused issues when neovim attempted to load languages and could not find files in expected locations.
+- Nixpkgs has merged a fully incompatible rewrite of `vimPlugins.nvim-treesitter`.
+Namely, it changes from the frozen `master` branch to the new main branch.
+This change also affects how grammars are built, and forces us to change a few things around.
+  - We must now use `"nvim-treesitter".setup` over the old `.configs`.
+    Additionally, built grammars **no longer include queries by default**, therefore queries not managed by nvf will lack their respective syntax highlighting capabilities.

 ## Changelog {#sec-release-0-9-changelog}